ShieldOrder/zec-pooled-solvency-feasibility/README.md

 - enabling note reuse across epochs
 - requiring protocol changes

 If no such primitive exists under current Orchard semantics, pooled solvency continuity is infeasible.
+If Gate 1 fails, the repository halts with a documented infeasibility result.
+No further gates are evaluated.

 ### Gate 2: Epoch Safety and Reorg Robustness